Concurrent Enrollment FAQ

 Concurrent enrollment, also known as "dual enrollment", is a program that allows high school students to earn college or vocational credit toward a postsecondary diploma, certificate, or degree at a Colorado college.
 The concurrent enrollment courses also count as credit toward a high school diploma.

 Concurrent enrollment courses are college courses.
-Students should understand that the amount of work necessary to succeed in dual enrollment courses may be much greater than in high school courses.
+Students should understand that the amount of work necessary to succeed in college courses may be much greater than in high school courses.